-Activities include awareness raising, research, guidance and/ or capacity building for financial institutions on managing climate-related physical and transition risks in line with the new expectations in the transition risks.
+Activities include awareness raising, research, guidance and/ or capacity building for financial institutions on managing climaterelated physical and transition risks in line with the new expectations in the national framework.

-Implementation tools and initiatives are in place, such as guidance, guidelines, reporting templates, training, online tools, and supervisory instructions to help the financial sector manage climaterelated physical and
+tools and initiatives are in place, such as guidance, guidelines, reporting templates, training, online tools, and supervisory instructions to help the financial sector manage climate-related physical and transition risks.

 Financial Institutions report on their approach to Climate Risk Management in line with consistent reporting instructions or templates provided by the financial sector regulator and/or industry association and reflecting international practices.
 A comprehensive national initiative or set of frameworks are in place aimed at supporting all parts of the financial system to manage climate risk.

-The national frameworks cover all three crosscutting areas of Climate Risk Management:
+The national frameworks cover all three cross-cutting areas of climate risk management: